btannady/selenium-bot/SampleProjects/README.md

 <br />
 Compile and Run the "login.py" file in selenium_bot/SampleProjects/POMproject/Tests/login.py.
 <br />
+Please make sure to maintain all the necessary dependencies (Python, Selenium, Firefox, geckodriver).
 <br />
-Please make sure to maintain all the necessary dependencies (Python, Selenium, Firefox, geckodriver).
-Also don't forget to modify the location in which you store "geckodriver" as necessary.
+Also don't forget to modify the location within the "login.py" file to whichever location you choose to store "geckodriver" (on line 17) and this "selenium_bot" project folder (on line 8).